-After just two years in the Centennial College Business – International Business program, you will be prepared for the global workplace.
+After just two years in the Centennial College Business – International Business program, you'll be prepared for the global workplace.

-This international business program provides general foundational knowledge, as well as specialized international business training.
-The first two semesters of the program cover key concepts needed to build a successful business career.
-The final two semesters feature specific international business courses, ensuring that you meet industry demands.
+This International Business program will provide you with general foundational knowledge as well as specialized international business training.
+The first two semesters will cover key concepts needed to build a successful business career.
+The final two semesters will feature specific international business courses, which will ensure you meet industry demands.

-These intensive business courses cover topics such as processing customs compliance documents, assisting in the transportation of goods to and from locations throughout the world and taking on a support role in the marketing and sale of Canadian goods in the global marketplace.
+The intensive business courses will cover topics such as processing customs compliance documents, assisting in the transportation of goods to and from locations throughout the world, and taking on a support role in the marketing and sale of Canadian goods in the global marketplace.